DarkGhostHunter/Laralerts/README.md

 </div>
 ```

 **Warning: Don't use `raw()` to show user-generated content.
-You have been warned**.
+YOU HAVE BEEN WARNED**.

 ### Alert Type

-You can set an alert "type" by its name by just simply setting it with the `types()` method.
+You can set an alert "type" by its name by just setting it with the `types()` method.
 It also accepts multiple types.

 ```php
 <?php